crbikebike/py-azure-translate/README.md

 **CallAzureTranslate.py**

-An example of what the goal of the repo, a toolset for hitting Azure with Python.
+An example of the repo's goal, a toolset for hitting Azure with Python.
 Azure tokens expire every 10 minutes, so a refresh function will grab a new token if needed.

 *Primary Usage*